philipn7/TypeScript-Maps/README.md

 ## Parcel-bundle
 This app uses parcel to compile ts into html.
 Browsers don't run typescript so parcel is an easy way to bridge that gap.

-`parcel index.html` will parse the ts file into JavaScript and inject the new js script into index.html
+`parcel index.html` will parse the TypeScript file into JavaScript and inject it script into index.html

 ## Generate Fake User Data
 faker.js is an API used to randomly generate a multitude of user data.